wso2/docs-choreo-dev/en/docs/manage-databases-and-caches/add-choreo-managed-databases-and-caches-to-the-marketplace.md

 ## Step 1: Register credentials

+You can register either the default super admin credentials or credentials you create using the super admin credentials.
 When you create a database or cache server, you get super admin credentials by default.
-You can use these credentials to create new user credentials.
+You can use these super user credentials to create new user credentials.
 The steps to create new user credentials depend on the type of database or cache you are using.

-You can register either the default super admin credentials or any custom credentials you create using the super admin credentials.
+The registered credentials will be used when creating the connection.
+You will be prompted to select the credentials for each database from the list of added credentials during the connection setup.

 To register credentials for a database, follow these steps: